 Food is one of life's pleasures, but when you have a child who is a fussy eater, mealtimes can feel like a battleground.
 In my work teaching young children, I experienced first-hand the struggles many parents face when making choices about how to deal with problem mealtime behaviours.
 In the short-term, it seemed easier to let my pre-school age students do whatever they wanted at mealtimes but I knew this was not a recipe for good long term food habits.
 My interest in food and travel later led to an apprenticeship as a chef and I worked for several years both in fine dining and as a private chef.

 Masters Degree in Nutrition

 The field of nutrition was a natural fit for my work experience and after living and working overseas for 10 years, I returned to New Zealand to complete an MSc in Human Nutrition with a focus on fussy eating in young children.
 In my research I discovered that alarming numbers of parents experience concern about feeding their children and it was no wonder.
-Problem mealtime behaviours can make social events and family mealtimes very difficult and long-term poor eating habits that can develop as a result of fussy eating are a risk factor for a number of avoidable chronic diseases such as cancer and cardiovascular disease.
+Problem mealtime behaviours can make social events and family mealtimes very difficult and long-term poor eating habits can develop .

 About The Kid's Fed Up

 "The kid's fed up" is a pun on how fed up everyone in a family can feel when mealtimes are a struggle - but kids should be "fed up" in the sense that they should be well-nourished so they can develop and grow.
 I want parents to get to a place where they feel confident about their feeding practices, and secure that their child's eating habits are such that they can fulfil their potential and maintain good health during their life.
 A wide range of biological, genetic and social factors contribute to the development of fussy eating, and of course each family has different habits and needs.
 That's why I tailor all my programmes to suit you, after a full consultation.